herotechcourse/kotlin-racingcar-precourse/README.md

 # kotlin-racingcar-precourse

-A simple car racing game implemented in Kotlin as part of woowahan tech course mission.
+A simple car racing game implemented in Kotlin as part of hero tech course mission.

 ## 🧩 Features & Flow Description